anima-wg/brski-cloud/anima-brski-cloud.md

 There is no requirement that Cloud Registrar's certificates are part of the public (WebPKI) database, but it is likely simpler and cheaper for most such systems to use easily obtained certificates.

-Device Manufacturers therefore need to include enough trust anchor in their devices (the Pledges) so that all expected Cloud Registrar's can be validated.
+Device Manufacturers therefore need to include enough trust anchors in their devices (the Pledges) so that all expected Cloud Registrar's can be validated.
 This argues for including more trust anchors.

 On the other hand, minimizing the number of trust anchors reduces the security exposure should fraudulent certificates ever be issued.
 More trust anchors also implies more maintenance to maintain and update this Implicit Trust Anchor database as different certification authorities renew their trust anchors.

 A device Manufacturer could instead ship only their own internal, private trust anchors for a PKI that the Manufacturer operates.
-This is described in in {{I-D.irtf-t2trg-taxonomy-manufacturer-anchors}} section 3.
+This is described in {{I-D.irtf-t2trg-taxonomy-manufacturer-anchors}} section 3.
 This would imply that all Cloud Registrars (likely operated by VARs) would have to obtain a certificate from the Manufacturer.
 This has advantages in reliability and predictability, but likely makes the Cloud Registrars much more costly to operate.
 In particular, tying the VARs' Cloud Registrar to a single Manufacturer means that the VARs might have to operate a Cloud Registrar for each brand of equipment that they represent.